 For example:

-This layered strategy significantly reduces the attack surface.
+This layered strategy significantly reduces attack surface.

 Data exfiltration often occurs silently.